javifm86/hugo-site/content/blog/2024-06-27-mac-initial-setup/index.en.md

 ## System settings

 - `Mouse > Natural scrolling` to disabled
+- `Keyboard` Adjust key repeat rate to fastest and delay until repeat to short.
 - `Keyboard > Keyboard shortcuts > Input sources` disable both shortcuts, I don't need them and one of them collides with VSCode.
 - `Keyboard > Keyboard shortcuts > Services > Text` disable `Convert text to Simplified chinese and traditional`, I want those shortcuts for something more useful for me.
 - Disable ApplePressAndHoldEnabled, a setting that doesn't allow you to hold a key to repeat that character multiple times.
 Go to the terminal and execute this: `defaults write -g ApplePressAndHoldEnabled -bool false`.
 Same command with `true` to enable again.